Createdd/Writing/2021/articles/buyCryptoArt.md

 You will find a detailled tutorial on their [docs](https://academy.binance.com/en/articles/how-to-use-metamask)

 Be aware that this is just a starter.
 Be careful to inform yourself more about the concepts if you plan on investing higher amounts.
+I will use **Metamask** and **Binance** for the tutorial steps.

 ### Install metamask